Totenfehler/tok/README.md

 - `repair username` fix up db downloads for user
 - `move username src dest` move users files from src to dest
 - `mvall src dest` move all user files from src to dest

+### ToDos
+- single post download command with support for adding users not flagged for normal scraping
+- possible retry logic for 429 status responses